nightfurys/enterprise-docs/content/docs/using/ui_usage/policies/allowlists/_index.md

 ![alt text](upload-paste-allowlist.png)

-2. Allowlist files can be dragged into the dropzone, indicated by a blue plus sign.
-Or, you can click in the dropzone load it from a local filesystem.
+2. Drag an Allowlist file into the dropzone, indicated by a blue plus sign.
+Or, you can click in the dropzone and load it from a local filesystem.

 3. Click **OK** to upload the Allowlist.
 The system will perform a validation for the Allowlist.
 Only validated Allowlists may be stored by Anchore Enterprise.

 ### Copying a Allowlists

-An existing Allowlist can be copied.
+You can copy an existing Allowlist, give it a new name, and use it for a policy evaluation.

 1. From the Tools drop down, select **Copy Allowlist**.